Ya ba: Description and effects

-Suppliers
+Production

-Burma (Myanmar) is the largest producer of methamphetamine in the world, with the majority of ya ba found in Thailand being produced in Burma, particularly in the Golden Triangle and northeastern Shan State, which borders Thailand, Laos, and China.
+Myanmar is the largest producer of methamphetamine in the world, with the majority of ya ba found in Thailand being produced in Myanmar, particularly in the Golden Triangle and northeastern Shan State, which borders Thailand, Laos, and China.
 In 2010, Burma trafficked 1 billion tablets to neighbouring Thailand.
-Ethnic militias and rebel groups (in particular the United Wa State Army) are responsible for much of this production; however, the Burmese military units are believed to be heavily involved in the trafficking of the drugs.
+Ethnic militias and rebel groups (in particular the United Wa State Army) are responsible for much of this production; however, the Burmese military units are also believed to be heavily involved in the trafficking of the drugs.

-Ya ba use around the world
+Global usage

 Rise and fall in popularity in Thailand

-Ya ba tablets were formerly sold legally at gas stations and used by long-haul drivers to stay awake.
+Ya ba tablets were formerly sold legally at fuel stations and used by long-haul drivers to stay awake.
 The drug was outlawed by the Thai government in 1970.

 Law enforcement officials said that as of 2002, most of the drug was produced by the United Wa State Army in Myanmar.
 It was smuggled from Myanmar across the porous border into Thailand.
-In 2014, it was reported that Thailand's northeast provinces have seen a 700 percent increase in the number of people arrested for meth since 2008, according to data from the Narcotics Suppression Bureau.
+In 2014, it was reported that Thailand's northeast provinces have seen a 700% increase in the number of people arrested for meth since 2008, according to data from the Narcotics Suppression Bureau.
 In 2013, authorities counted more than 33,000 meth-related arrests in the northeast.
-The rapid growth of ya ba use in Isan mirrors that which occurred across Asia, which by 2014 accounted for more than 50 percent of global amphetamine-type stimulant users.
+The rapid growth of ya ba use in Isan mirrors that which occurred across Asia, which by 2014 accounted for more than 50 percent of global amphetamine-type stimulant consumers.

 On 16 June 2016, the National Council for Peace and Order, the military junta ruling Thailand, stated that it was planning to decriminalise ya ba.
+In 2023 this policy was reversed, however, after Prime Minister Prayut Chan-o-cha called for a crackdown on narcotics – a move which led to Thailand once again tightening rules on methamphetamine possession.

 Bangladesh

 In 2006, ya ba consumption became common for the poor.
 Although the extent of ya ba abuse in Bangladesh is not precisely known, seizures of the drug by authorities are frequent.
 It is also believed those who use it on a regular basis are frequently involved in the distribution of the drug, either directly or indirectly.

 Some Burmese Rohingya refugees are hired by drug dealers to smuggle ya ba from Myanmar into Bangladesh.
-In 2016, 359 illegal Burmese were arrested on ya ba-smuggling charges, and up to US$29 million worth of ya ba was seized by the Bangladeshi authorities.
+In 2016, 359 Burmese were arrested on ya ba-smuggling charges, and up to US$29 million worth of ya ba was seized by the Bangladeshi authorities.

-In October 2018 Bangladesh government drafted a law which punishes a person up to capital punishment who carries a minimum 200 grams (7 oz) of ya ba.
+In October 2018 the Bangladeshi government drafted a law which punishes a person who carries a minimum 200 g of ya ba with capital punishment.